confluentinc/ksql/docs-rst/installation/server-config/security.rst

     ssl.keystore.password=confluent
     ssl.key.password=confluent

-If required, specific configuration for the Schema Registry can be supplied.
-The following configuration can be used to configure KSQL to communicate with the Schema Registry over HTTP, _without_ mutual auth, where SSL configuration is not shared:
+Use the following to configure KSQL to communicate with the Schema Registry over HTTP, without mutual authentication and with an explicit trustStore.
+These settings explicitly configure only KSQL to Schema Registry SSL communication.

 .. code:: bash